Dr Benjamin Lee

 Ben also works closely with policy makers, practitioners, and other stakeholders, both through his research funded by CREST, and on an ad-hoc basis.
 Ben has previously provided advice and research to the Home Office, Foreign and Commonwealth Office, Cabinet Office, Prison and Probation Service, a wide variety of security practitioners, media organisations, and a range of other stakeholders.

-At St Andrews Ben is running the IR5954 elective on extreme-right terrorism and violence in 2021/2 and co-edits the soon to be launched open access journal Extremism.
+At St Andrews Ben is running the IR5954 elective on extreme-right terrorism and violence.